fusecodecamp2017/LightingUpIOT/README.md

 * Turn On:  `char-write-cmd 0x002e cc2333`
 * Turn Off: `char-write-cmd 0x002e cc2433`
+* Blue:  `char-write-cmd 0x002e 560000FF00f0aa`
+* Green: `char-write-cmd 0x002e 5600FF0000f0aa`
+* Red:   `char-write-cmd 0x002e 56FF000000f0aa`

-Now that we have all that worked out it is time to program these commands in!
+Interestingly enough - messing around with the brightness just changes the color to a darker or lighter version of the same color!
+So really that is all we need as far as commands we should be sending!
+So, now that we have all that worked out it is time to program these commands in!

+### Programming BLE In Node

+We want to be able to do the same thing that the gatt tool is doing but now through a program that we write.
+Lets get node installed on the PI then we should be able to use a GATT library with bluez to run these commands programmatically!
+To do that you just run the following commands:

+    sudo apt-get install nodejs npm

+We are going to use a noble library for gatt in node from [here](https://github.com/sandeepmistry/noble) so to get that you will use:

+    npm init
+    npm install --save noble